barbariska108/nano-s-sky/README.md

-# blue-app-btc
+# blue-app-sky
 Bitcoin wallet application for Ledger Blue and Nano S

 This follows the beta specification at https://ledgerhq.github.io/btchip-doc/bitcoin-technical-beta.html - with the regular set of APDUs for standard wallet operations enabled.

 Can be tested quickly tested with the Python API at https://github.com/LedgerHQ/btchip-python and Electrum (force noPin = True in getClient in plugins/ledger/ledger.py)

 This application is compatible with the Ledger Bitcoin Wallet Chrome Application available on Github at https://github.com/LedgerHQ/blue-app-btc and on Chrome Web Store at https://chrome.google.com/webstore/detail/ledger-wallet-bitcoin/kkdpmhnladdopljabkgpacgpliggeeaf